How to Make an Augmented Reality Pokemon Game Using Vuforia!

 This post is an Augmented Reality tutorial for using Vuforia SDK to build a simple Pokemon game.
 Before proceeding further, I hope you must be ready with Vuforia SDK and a database to use in Unity.
 If you haven’t done that go through the Vuforia tutorial, to learn to build a database on Vuforia and download it as per the instructions on that tutorial.

 To Augment a Pokemon, you will need a Pokemon 3d model.
-You can download Pokemon 3d models from here.
+Download the Pokemon 3d models.

 - Vuforia SDK